Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

 - Switch to your other leg and repeat.

-This workout is done with resistance tubes with handles and helps increase mobility and flexibility in your hips.
+This move is done with resistance tubes with handles and helps increase maneuverability and flexibility in your hips.

 - Tie the tubes with handles onto a secure foundation or split them over the side of a door at shoulder level.